Midstates Glass Head Coach

 Glover also competed with DWU's track & field program as he was involved with throws for two seasons.

-Alex and his wife Kaitlyn (from Pierce, Neb. and former thrower at DWU) have two children - Leila and Naomi.
+Alex and his wife Kaitlyn (from Pierce, Neb. and former thrower at DWU) reside in Madison and have three children - Leila, Naomi and Jayda.

 *Strength and Conditioning Coach

-Alex Guillien is entering his first year as Strength Coach/Instructor at Dakota State University.
-Last year, he served as a Graduate Assistant as a Strength and Conditioning Coach.
-He will be finishing up the MSET program this year.
+Alex Guillien is entering his third year as Strength Coach/Instructor at Dakota State University.
+He served as a Graduate Assistant as a Strength and Conditioning Coach in 2013.

 Prior to coaching at DSU, Guillien spent a summer as an intern at the University of Northern Iowa.
-He helped with football, volleyball and men's basketball.
-His undergraduate studies were in Exercise Science at Winona State University (Minn.).
-He also served as intern Strength Coach at Winona State.
-Guillien played two years of Junior College Basketball at Rochester Community and Technical College prior to attending Winona State University.
+He assisted the Division I sports of football, volleyball and men's basketball.
+His undergraduate studies were in Exercise Science at Winona State University (Minn.) where he served as an intern.
+Guillien played two years of Junior College basketball at Rochester Community and Technical College prior to attending Winona State University.

 Guillien is a native of Caledonia, Minn.

-Recruiting Area: Iowa, Florida, Wisconsin, Missouri, Illinois, Indiana
+Recruiting Areas: Sioux Falls, Iowa, Florida, Wisconsin, Missouri, Illinois, Indiana

 E-mail: Coach Hottle

-Jared Hottle begins his second season coaching with Dakota State football team.
-He will be the team's special teams coordinator as well as wide receivers coach.
+Jared Hottle begins his fourth season coaching with Dakota State University football team.
+He is the team's offensive coordinator as well as wide receivers coach.
 Hottle went to Central College where he was a student assistant for the football team assisting with offensive line for a year and defensive backs for three years.
 In addition to coaching duties, he also assisted in coordinating video as well as assisting in both in and out-of-season recruiting for the Dutch.

-Hottle was an Economics and Political Science double major while at Central and is close to earning his Master's from Dakota State University.
+Hottle was an Economics and Political Science double major while at Central.
+He completed his Master's degree in Educational Technology from Dakota State University in December of 2014.

 Hottle is a native of Waterloo, Iowa.